AI Trends15 min read

 Research ModelsFoundation model R&DCompetitive with GPT-4

-At its peak, Seed employed approximately 1,500 researchers.
-The loss of 70 core engineers represents roughly 5% of headcount—but these aren't just any employees.
-Many held senior positions, with several being principal engineers and research leads.
+At its peak, Seed employed approximately 1,500 researchers and engineers across Beijing, Shanghai, and Singapore.
+The loss of 70 core engineers represents roughly 5% of the total headcount—but these aren't just any employees.
+Sources indicate many held senior positions, with several being principal engineers and research leads who had been with ByteDance since 2020.

 Where Did They Go?
 Mapping the Talent Flow